kclark-birt/baseballdata/README.md

 Changes to the orignal data:
 -Imported into MySQL
 -Removed the empty data and replaced it with a valid 'null' for MySQL

+Import this using something like mysql -u user -p foobar < baseballdata.sql